anmol1104/VRP.jl/README.md

 # Vehicle Routing Problem (VRP)

-single-depot vehicle routing problem with heterogenous fleet of single-route delivery vehicles
+single-depot vehicle routing problem with heterogeneous fleet of single-route delivery vehicles

 Given, a graph `G = (d, C, A)` with depot node `d` with fleet `d.V`;